google/neuroglancer/docs/user-guide/voxel_annotation.rst

 2. Locate a volume source and click the **Write** checkbox next to it.

 .. note::
   Only one source can be writable at a time within a layer.

-Voxel annotation is currently supported only for 3D volumes.
+**Known limitations**:

+- Only 3D volumes are supported (2D volumes are not).
+- Float32 data type is not supported.
+- Multi-resolution datasets must have a strict many-to-one hierarchy (i.e. each child chunk can have at most one parent).
+Unaligned hierarchies are not supported.

 The first time you attempt a drawing operation (like a brush stroke) after enabling writing, a confirmation dialog will appear.
 Note that this initial operation will be canceled; you can resume drawing once you have confirmed.

 .. note::
-  For the segmentation layer, it is recommended to deactivate the Highlight on hover option under the Render tab.
+  For the segmentation layer, it is recommended to deactivate the **Highlight on hover** option under the **Render** tab.
+When enabled, painted voxels become highlighted as the mouse moves over them, which can be visually distracting during annotation.

 Supported Storage and Formats
 -----------------------------